mohamednofal2/real_state_egypt_/README.md

 ## Project Structure
 - `data/`: contains raw and processed datasets.
 - `notebooks/`: contains Jupyter notebooks for data exploration.
-- `src/`: contains scripts for data processing and modeling.
 - `requirements.txt`: Python dependencies.

 ## How to Run